osteofelidae/BloomFilter/README.md

 // ...then include header
 #include "BloomFilter.hpp"
 ```
 These must be set at compile time as any changes to these after data has been added will result in all previous data becoming unreliable.
+Changing these constants affects memory usage and error (false positive) rate.
 ### Constructors
 There are two constructors, both taking some sort of input data structure containing the hashing functions.
 These must be defined at the start as if the hashing functions change after data is added, all previous data becomes invalid.  \
-Signatures:
+**Signatures:**
 ```cpp
 // Construction by function array BloomFilter(std::function<int(T)> input_hash_functions[]);